Franzferdinan51/React-Tronlink/README.md

   # You can access the project on port 3000
 ```

 ### :beers: How to contribute ?

-1 - Fork do Projeto
+1 - Fork the Project

 ```bash
   # 2 - Create your feature or fix breanch